MarcusZeal/mystara-isle-canon/content/03 - Key Characters/Of Major Import/The Mistress.md

 **Reactions**:
 - **Unnerving Dodge**: When a creature Vyrra can see attacks her with an attack roll, she can use her reaction to impose disadvantage on the attack roll.

-### Key Plot Points

-1. **Initial Encounters**: Players encounter her doppelgangers and dark magic early in their adventure, gradually uncovering the true extent of her